-Open up conversations with your children
+Open up conversations

 How do you and your children feel about the media that you see?
 What is the impact of media messages?
 Are your children analysing the media and do they know how to?
 What opinions are they forming?
 Is the media representative of reality?